alexy/scalingpipe/README.md

 Data needs to be downloaded manually, and the sentences.txt from each language distribution needs to be extracted into the data/leipzip directory as ${langid}-sentences.txt files.
 The scalingpipe code was run using sentences from Catalan (cat), English (eng), Finnish (fin), French (fra), Hindi (hin), Italian (ita), Japanese (jpn), Korean (kor), Polish (pol), Russian (rus), Spanish (spa), Turkish (tur) and Chinese (zho).

 ## Clustering - cluster

 ## Sentiment Analysis - sentiment

+Demo for doing polarity and subjectivity analysis.
+LingPipe code is in demos/sentiment and corresponding scalingpipe code is in o.s.sentiment.
+See the [LingPipe Sentiment Tutorial](http://alias-i.com/lingpipe/demos/tutorial/sentiment/read-me.html) for more details.
+You will need external data for this demo, links are on the LingPipe tutorial page, the data needs to be expanded into data/sentiment.